-Phenix Salon Suites built its first location big enough to accommodate 22 individual suites in a 45,000 square-foot facility.
+Phenix Salon Suites built its first location big enough to accommodate 22 individual suites in a 4,500 square-foot facility.
 Every suite was taken by opening day, and there was a long waiting list for many more beauticians who were hoping to get in.
 Locations typically are between 4,000 to 7,000 square feet and house between 22 to 40 suites.
 Each suite can be rented on a month-to-month basis without a long-term commitment.
 The only basic utility not included in the rental fee is phone service.

 The spaces are luxurious, and peak-hour reception service is provided so every guest is greeted as they enter the facility.
 Other tenant amenities include complimentary credit card machines, break room (sink, microwave, seating), on-site laundry, WiFi for tenants and clients, and an after-hours security system.

-Founded by Gina Rivera in Colorado Springs, Colorado in 2007 and franchising since 2010, the number of locations has grown rapidly from only five in 2011 to the current total of 250 (up from 230 in the previous year), of which three are company-owned and all are located in the US.
+Founded by Gina Rivera in Colorado Springs, Colorado in 2007 and franchising since 2010, the number of locations has grown rapidly from only five in 2011 to the current total of more than 285 (up from 230 in the previous year), of which five are company-owned and all are located in the US.